ioppermann/modjpeg-nginx/README.md

 fully transcluent and white means fully opaque.
 Any values inbetween will blend the underlying image and the dropon accordingly.

 This directive is not set by default.

+### Notes

+The directives `jpeg_filter_effect`, `jpeg_filter_dropon_align`, `jpeg_filter_dropon_offset`, and `jpeg_filter_dropon` are applied in the order they
+appear in the nginx config file, i.e. it makes a difference if you apply first an effect then add a dropon or vice versa.
+In the former the dropon will be unaffected by the effect and in the latter the effect will be also applied on the dropon.

+## License

+This module is distributed under the BSD license.
+Refer to [LICENSE](/blob/master/LICENSE).

 ## Acknowledgement